dwavesystems/dwave-ocean-sdk/CONTRIBUTING.rst

 * Functions should do one thing.
 * Early pull requests and code reviews.
 * Early architecting/design.
 Code reviews can happen before any code has been written.
-* Use a consistent character width with an upper bound of 120.
+* Use a consistent character width of 120.
 * Use 4 spaces instead of tabs.
+* End all files with a newline.

 Documentation and Comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~